HariK77/tasks-api/README.md

 ## Prerequisites
 - Ensure Docker is installed.
 If Docker is not available, you can run the project using Apache, Nginx, or `php artisan serve` (update database drivers and configurations based on your local environment).
+- Local php development environment with with apache or nginx, and then Mysql or PgSQl - for Manual Setup
+- Docker with root access - for Docker setup

 ## Environment Setup
 Change into project directory before running any commands